 Motorway tolls in Europe

-France, Italy, Spain and Portugal operate a system of tolled motorways – which doesn’t cover the entire network.
+France, Italy, Spain and Portugal operate a system of tolled motorways – there are non-toll motorways, as well.
 You’re charged on a pay-as-you-go basis at toll stations sited periodically along such roads, and at entry and exit points.

 Tolls stations have many lanes to choose from; signs above each lane show which payment methods are accepted.
 You can pay by cash, card or Liber-t electronic tag.
 The tag is a small box that you attach to the top left corner of your car’s windscreen.
 As you approach a toll station barrier, sensors detect the tag, automatically open the barrier and charge the toll to your credit or debit card.

 Liber-t tags are available to order online on a subscription basis and are available to UK residents.
-Several very inexpensive payment plans are available and you’re billed for the toll charges you’ve accumulate at the end of each month.
+Several payment plans are available and you’re billed for the toll charges you’ve accumulate at the end of each month.
+They’re by far the most cost effective way of paying the tolls.

-A tag allows you to pass through a toll station without stopping, which can translate to a sizeable time saving on long journeys.
-It can also save you a lot in credit/debit card charges.
+A tag also allows you to pass through a toll station without stopping, which can translate to a sizeable time saving on long journeys.
+And t can save you a lot in credit/debit card charges.

 Rather awkwardly, toll payment machines and manned booths are on the left-hand side of toll station lanes.
 If you’re driving solo in a UK car, it’s best to get out rather than lean across.
 The barrier opens when payment is accepted and won’t close until you’ve driven through.